kangsworkspace/SimpleToastKit/README.md

 - **1. When using a custom view**

-  Trigger the toast view by accessing `STK.shared` and calling the `showToastView` function.
+  Trigger the toast view by accessing `STK.toast` and calling the `show` function.
 Pass your custom view inside the closure.

 ```swift